hb9kns/cwondr/README.md

 # CWONDR

 Project "CW on da road":
-low-power pocket-size CW transceiver for direct amateur radio contacts on 70 cm
+low-power pocket-size CW transceiver for direct amateur radio contacts in the 430 MHz band

 *Zusammenfassung in Deutsch* [hier]( zusammenfassung.md ) *verfuegbar*

 *Resume en francais disponible* [ici]( resume.md )

-## Motivation
+## The Motivation

 *You're strolling through the city on a warm summer evening, chatting with your friends, when all of a sudden you hear a faint Morse signal out of your pocket.
 You take out the small device, plug in the earphones, and key a QRZ DE YOURCALLSIGN?*